 3. Quality Systems

 Responding well to this section of a tender gives you an immediate edge, since many businesses respond poorly.
-The existence of a Quality System is hugely important in government contracts.
+The existence of a Quality Management System is hugely important in government contracts.
 It may not matter if your company does not have full ISO certification or other quality standards, so long as you can demonstrate that you can ensure continuous, high quality outputs.

 Questions on ‘innovation’ are typically looking for companies to identify their use of leading technologies and best practice that will result in better value-for-money outcomes for government.
 When responding, consider your use of leading technologies and best practice in your end to end delivery processes – such as project management methodologies, customer engagement strategies, risk and issues management processes, and online support.